skliffmueller/esl-ex/README.md

 You may access a running instance of the project at: http://esl-ex.rasterized.net

+## Foundational Choices

+This is a react/redux application built out in typescript with some strict tslint rules.

+React router is also used for simple navigation.

+There is one redux middleware being utilized `redux-axios-middleware`

+The app uses SASS for styles, postcss-loader, and style-loader plugin in webpack.

+The CSS naming conventions follow the SUIT CSS naming conventions: https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md

+The webpack build process was built from the ground up, as well as the react app.

+## Some notes about the app

+Sometimes, the participants in a league results listing comes over with an ID of 0.
+This is an occasion I'm assuming the opposing team received a "Buy" round, and filter the particular round from the results.

+Deleted accounts still exist in the listing, as they do contain a participant ID.

+You may change the league ID in the url to view any results provided by the API, 3 links are provided in the app as examples.

 ## Before you begin

 This application has been developed using node version 10.15.3.
 A useful utility for switching between node versions is nvm.